Malcolm Fraser: 1980 federal election

 At the 1980 election, Fraser saw his majority more than halved, from 48 seats to 21.
 The Coalition also lost control of the Senate.
 Despite this, Fraser remained ahead of Labor leader Bill Hayden in opinion polls.
 However, the economy was hit by the early 1980s recession, and a protracted scandal over tax-avoidance schemes run by some high-profile Liberals also began to hurt the government.

 Disputes within the Liberal Party

 In April 1981, the Minister for Industrial Relations, Andrew Peacock, resigned from the Cabinet, accusing Fraser of "constant interference in his portfolio".
 Fraser, however, had accused former prime minister John Gorton of the same thing a decade earlier.
 Peacock subsequently challenged Fraser for the leadership; although Fraser defeated Peacock, these events left him politically weakened.

+During the midst of the 1981 Qantas strike, British businessman Alistair McAlpine recalled an occasion in his memoir during which Fraser arrived by private jet to Perth, and walked into the foyer of the Parmelia Hotel which was crammed with stranded tourists left sitting on their luggage awaiting news, whereupon Fraser ignored them all.